 The set point hypothesis has still further problems, including the difficulty of determining the set point [80], and the difficulty of isolating the tissue substrate of set point functioning [81].
 All of this supports the contemporary view of homeostatic regulation ‘that there is no basis for invoking a central controller that purposefully coordinates responses to attain a desired set point....’[94].

 As there is no reason to believe that any individual’s particular thyroid hormone levels represent a set-point, it follows that any deviation away from these levels, within the normal range, is not necessarily deleterious, regardless of the TSH level.
 Individuals with baseline thyroid function towards the upper end of the range must have a greater decline in thyroid function to become hypothyroid as compared with individuals with baseline function at the lower end of the range because this reflects the true physiology; they are starting at a ‘slightly hyperthyroid’ point.
 These former individuals with a small drop in FT4 levels are not becoming ‘individually’ hypothyroid, but are, in fact becoming more ‘normal’.
-They do not need to become ‘more hypothyroid’ [82] than other individuals so as to have hormone levels fall out of the normal range and enable diagnosis.
+They do not need to become ‘more hypothyroid’ [82] than other individuals to have hormone levels fall out of the normal range and enable diagnosis.
 Conversely these individuals with upper normal range levels of FT4 need little disturbance upwards to become truly, overtly hyperthyroid.

 By the same logic, there is no imperative with thyroid replacement therapy to attempt to recreate the exact thyroid status of an individual prior to any thyroid disease or surgery that led to the need for such replacement therapy.